webapp-builders/groundwork/README.md

 Your terminal prompt _before_:   OSX@jennifer~/myworkfiles $<br>
 Your terminal prompt _after_:   vagrant@vagrant-ubuntu-trusty-32:~$<br>

-Once you have typed `vagrant ssh` and your terminal prompt has successfully changed to a new one such as `vagrant@vagrant-ubuntu-trusty-32:~$` this means you are now **using the terminal of another operating system**!
+Once you have typed `vagrant ssh` and your terminal prompt has successfully changed to a new one such as `vagrant@vagrant-ubuntu-trusty-32:~$` this means you are now **using the terminal of another operating system!**

 The whole reason you are using Vagrant is to have another operating system (within your computer) to have a completely isolated environment for development.